 Carpenters who complete formal apprenticeship programs receive certification as a journeyman.
 Some carpenters earn other certifications in scaffold building, high torque bolting, or pump work.
 These certifications prove that carpenters are able to perform these tasks, which can lead to additional responsibilities.

-In May 2008, median hourly wages of wage and salary carpenters were $18.72.
-The middle 50 percent earned between $14.42 and $25.37.
-The lowest 10 percent earned less than $11.66, and the highest 10 percent earned more than $33.34.
+The 2012 median annual wage of carpenters was $39,940 per year or $19.20 per hour.
 Earnings can fluctuate due to the inability to work during bad weather and lack of work during recessions, as well as increased wages from overtime pay during busy periods.

 The outlook for carpentry is good with an expected job growth about as fast as the average compared to all other occupations.
 This continuing need for carpenters is due to the increasing construction activity with building demands for new housing, offices, retail space, and the expansion of schools and industrial plants.
 In addition there will be a need to replace a steady stream of carpenters retiring from the industry.